translate/translate/docs/commands/pot2po.rst

 If the POT files have undergone major reshuffling then you may want to use :doc:`pomigrate2` which can now use pot2po as its merging backend.  pomigrate2 will do its best to migrate your files to the correct locations before merging.
-It will also make make use of a compendium if requested.
+It will also make use of a compendium if requested.

 ::